We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Risks associated with both appreciation and depreciation

 If your property appreciates, you'll have to share that appreciation with the investor based on the equity percentage they own.
 This can mean parting with a substantial sum when the agreement concludes.
 Conversely, if your property decreases in value, the investor may still be entitled to a return on their investment, meaning you owe more than anticipated.
-Real estate markets can be volatile, and predicting how your property will fare over the term of the agreement means taking on a certain element of risk.
+Real estate markets can be volatile, and predicting how your property will fare over the agreement's term means taking on a certain element of risk.

 Having to make a lump sum payment